-A student may be granted college level credit for the following types of learning, examinations, or experiences.
+Credit by ExaminationA student may be granted college level credit for the following types of learning, examinations, or experiences.
 The total number of hours one may earn through credit-by-examination (Advanced Placement (AP), Cambridge International, College Level Examination Program (CLEP), International Baccalaureate, Advanced Standing Exams, and military credit) is no more than half of the total hours required for the degree program.
 The grade of Z is granted for these courses which count as transfer credit.
 The credits will be posted to a student's academic record upon enrollment.

 - Advanced Placement

 - Cambridge International

 - College Level Examination Program

 - International Baccalaureate

+- Seal of Biliteracy

 - Advanced Standing Exams

 - Military Credit